Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Introduction

-Based on the phenomenon that the high-level policy eventually failed to obtain useful learning signals from the value function, the main cause of noisy learning signals is the \textit{order inconsistency of the learned value function in the long-horizon setting}.
-Our analysis reveals that when the distance between the state and the goal exceeds a certain temporal horizon, a critical issue arises with the advantage signal.
-In the long-horizon regime, it is frequently observed that the sign of the advantage signal is incorrect, causing erroneous regression weights for learning the high-level policy.
-Considering the issue with the value function, we argue that designing a value function that can produce a clear advantage signal for extracting the high-level policy is necessary.
-Motivated by the observation that the low-level policy performs remarkably well at reaching short-horizon subgoals, we propose a simple yet effective value function learning scheme for high-level policy extraction by reducing the horizon between the state and the goal.
-Leveraging the notion of \textit{option} \cite{(option)Sutton1999}, also known as \textit{macro actions} consisting of a sequence of primitive actions, we redesign the value learning scheme to be \textit{option-aware}.
-Specifically, by updating the value over a sequence of primitive actions, the effective horizon between the state and the goal is significantly reduced compared to the primitive action-aware value learning scheme \cite{(IQL)Kostrikov}.
-In our experiment, we show that our value learning scheme effectively mitigates the errors of the value function in the long-horizon regime.
-Furthermore, we evaluate our approach in various tasks, including maze and robotic visual manipulation environments from OGBench \cite{(OGBench)Park2025}, and empirically demonstrate that using our value function to extract the high-level policy yields superior performance on long-horizon tasks compared to baselines.
+Based on the phenomenon that the high-level policy eventually failed to extract meaningful learning signals from the value function, we identify the primary cause of these noisy signals as the \textit{order inconsistency of the learned value function in the long-horizon setting}.
+Our analysis reveals that when the distance between the state and the goal exceeds a certain temporal horizon, the sign of the advantage estimate is incorrect, causing erroneous regression weights for learning the high-level policy.
+Considering the issue with the value function, we argue that designing a value function that can produce a clear advantage estimate for learning the high-level policy is necessary.

+Motivated by the observation that the low-level policy performs remarkably well at reaching short-horizon subgoals, we propose a simple yet effective value function learning scheme for high-level policy learning that reduces the horizon between the state and the goal.
+Specifically, we leverage the notion of \textit{option} \cite{(option)Sutton1999}, a temporally-extended course of action, by updating the value over sequences of primitive actions.
+This \textit{option-aware} value learning substantially shortens the effective horizon compared to primitive action-aware value learning \cite{(IQL)Kostrikov}, mitigating errors in long-horizon value estimation.
+We evaluate our approach on maze and robotic visual manipulation tasks from OGBench \cite{(OGBench)Park2025}, and empirically show that using our value function enables the high-level policy to achieve superior performance on long-horizon tasks.